AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

   let mut vec = Vec::with_capacity(10); // Pre-allocate space for 10 elements
 ```

-- `LinkedList<T>`: Linked lists use more memory than vectors because each element (node) stores a pointer to the next and sometimes the previous node.
-This additional overhead makes LinkedList<T> less memory efficient, especially for large collections.
+- LinkedList&lt;T&gt;: Linked lists use more memory than vectors because each element (node) stores a pointer to the next and sometimes the previous node.
+This additional overhead makes LinkedList&lt;T&gt; less memory efficient, especially for large collections.

 #### Consideration:

 - Use linked lists only when frequent insertions and deletions at both ends of the collection are critical.
-- **`HashMap<K, V>` and `HashSet<T>`**: Hash maps and hash sets use more memory due to the underlying hash table structure.
+- **HashMap&lt;K, V&gt; and HashSet&lt;T&gt;**: Hash maps and hash sets use more memory due to the underlying hash table structure.
 This structure allows for fast lookups, but it comes at the cost of extra space for hashing and managing collisions.

 #### Consideration:

 Hash maps and sets are more memory-intensive but can provide significant performance improvements when fast lookups and uniqueness are required.

 ### Speed of Operations
-`Vec<T>`:
+Vec&lt;T&gt;:

-- **Accessing elements:** Random access in a `Vec<T>` is O(1), which makes it highly efficient for direct access by index.
+- **Accessing elements:** Random access in a Vec&lt;T&gt; is O(1), which makes it highly efficient for direct access by index.
 Inserting/Removing elements: Adding or removing elements at the end of a vector is O(1) on average, but inserting or removing elements in the middle or beginning is O(n) because all subsequent elements must be shifted.

 #### Consideration:

-- For frequent random access, `Vec<T>` is the best choice.
+- For frequent random access, Vec&lt;T&gt; is the best choice.
-- For frequent insertions/deletions in the middle, consider alternatives like `LinkedList<T>`.
+- For frequent insertions/deletions in the middle, consider alternatives like LinkedList&lt;T&gt;.

-`LinkedList<T>`:
+LinkedList&lt;T&gt;:

 - **Accessing elements**: Random access is O(n) because you have to traverse the list element by element, making linked lists slower than vectors for lookups.